Contact Us for a Free Consultation 818-781-1570

 Compensatory Damages vs. Punitive Damages

-Both general and special damages are considered compensatory damages, which are awarded during a personal injury case or lawsuit in state court, or a personal injury claim filed with an insurance company.
-Compensatory damages are different from punitive damages.
-In most states, punitive damages are limited to injuries that result from another person's fraudulent acts, willful conduct, or gross negligence.
+Both general and special damages are considered compensatory damages, which are awarded during a personal injury case or lawsuit in state court or a personal injury claim filed with an insurance company.

 California law specifies that an individual can recover punitive damages if there is clear and convincing evidence that the other party is guilty of oppression, fraud, or malice.